Hakku99/folder-of-images-to-ebooks/README.md

 # Image Folder to EPUB Converter

-A user-friendly desktop application to convert folders of images (like comics or manga chapters) into beautiful, seamless EPUB files, perfectly formatted for e-readers like Kobo and Kindle.
+A user-friendly desktop application to convert folders of images (like comics or manga chapters) into beautiful, seamless EPUB / CBZ files, perfectly formatted for e-readers like Kobo and Kindle.

-This tool was designed to be fast and intuitive, solving common problems like extra blank pages and confusing chapter breaks.

 ![App Screenshot](./assets/image-to-epub-convert.jpg)